xuyuanxiang/redux-generator/README.md

         }
     };

-    // waterfall#step 4: the ending action
+    // waterfall#step 4: Only this ending action will be dispatched after all: return redirect;
-    return redirect;
 };
 ```

 Each action was returned by `yield` **Syntax** will be executed step by step.

-Only the ending(4th) action dispatched after all:
 ```
 dispatch action:      { type: 'LOADING', payload: 'Loading' }
 dispatch action:      { type: 'WILL_SAVE_USER', payload: { lastModified: 1476005411707, name: 'xyx' } }